The money of a watershed district consists of the funds established in this section.

 (d) In a subsequent proceeding for a project where a survey has been made, the attributable cost of the survey as determined by the managers shall be included as a part of the cost of the work and the sum shall be repaid to the survey and data acquisition fund.

-(1) to pay the costs of projects undertaken by the watershed district which are to be funded, in whole or in part, with the proceeds of grants or construction or implementation loans under sections 103F.701 to 103F.755;
+(1) to pay the costs of projects undertaken by the watershed district that are funded, in whole or in part, with money appropriated by law for grants or loans to the district;

-(2) to pay the principal of, or premium or administrative surcharge, if any, and interest on, the bonds and notes issued by the watershed district pursuant to section 103F.725; or
+(2) to pay the principal of, or premium or administrative surcharge, if any, and interest on bonds or notes issued by the watershed district to repay such loans; or

-Taxes levied with respect to payment of bonds and notes shall comply with section 475.61.
+(b) Taxes levied with respect to payment of bonds and notes must comply with section 475.61.